tezos/tezos-mirror/docs/developer/proposal_testing.rst

 The most delicate part of migrating to a new protocol is to produce a new context from the context of its predecessor.
-The migration code takes care of producing the new context, which often has to convert large data structures.
+The migration code takes care of producing the new context, which often involves converting large data structures.
 Therefore, it is important to bench the migration running time and the size of the context produced.
 For these reasons it is imperative to test the migration on a real context imported from `Mainnet`, bench it, and manually